Click here to visit our sponsor Pit Stop Boss (Banner)

 But then there was reliability, with Massa cruelly robbed of victory in Hungary by a con-rod failure, only for Raikkonen to suffer a similar failure at Valencia.
 Both failures were subsequently traced to impurity in the materials used.
 Raikkonen also lost the French Grand Prix due to an exhaust problem, thought to be due to the team's decision to run his engine lean in an attempt to extend the length of his run following his first pit stop.

-Then there were the operational failures, not least the pitlane traffic light system which led to problems for Raikkonen at Valencia and the debacle in Singapore when Massa was released early, a move which led to a Keystone Cops type moment which was to cause much hilarity in the media but which also helped Hamilton establish his grip on the title.
+Then there were the operational failures, not least the pitlane traffic light system which led to problems for Raikkonen at Valencia and the debacle in Singapore when Massa was released early, a move which led to a Keystone Cops moment which was to cause much hilarity in the media but which also helped Hamilton further establish his grip on the title.

 Having won the Constructors' Championship and missed out on the drivers' title by just one point, Ferrari will no doubt feel that 2008 wasn't entirely unsuccessful.